 Biomedical Sciences: How do you short-list for interview?

-As part of the process to decide which applicants are called to interview, we establish a ranking on the basis of contextualised BMAT results.
+As part of the process to decide which applicants are called to interview, we establish a ranking on the basis of BMAT results and GCSE performance (both quantitative and objective measures).
+For applicants without GCSEs, or who took GCSEs in 2020 or 2021, more weight is given to the BMAT score.

 If you underperformed during BMAT because of extreme circumstances you should inform Cambridge Assessment within 5 working days of sitting the test.
 See the BMAT website for further information.
 Please note we will not consider any extenuating circumstances not declared to Cambridge Assessments using the appropriate procedure.